mkandes/galyleo/README.md

 ## Debugging your session

-If you experience a problem launching your Jupyter notebook session with the `galyleo launch` command, you may be able to debug the issue by looking at either the batch job script generated for you by `galyleo` or the standard output/error file generated by the job itself.
-You can find these files stored in the hidden `~/.galyleo` directory that `galyleo` created in your `$HOME` directory.
+If you experience a problem launching your Jupyter notebook session with `galyleo`, you may be able to debug the issue yourself by reviewing the batch job script generated by `galyleo` or the standard output/error file generated by the job itself.
+You can find these files stored in the hidden `~/.galyleo` directory created in your `$HOME` directory.

 <div id='additionalinfo'/>